 - AAMC Official Guide to the MCAT Exam

 The Princeton Review MCAT Subject Review Complete Box Set is one of the gold-standard sets of study books used for MCAT preparation.
-Perhaps due to the complexity and quantity of exam content, or maybe simply because they are difficult to one-up, the Kaplan MCAT Complete 7-Book Subject Review and The Princeton Review set dominate the MCAT prep book market.
+Perhaps due to the complexity and quantity of exam content, or maybe simply because they are difficult to one-up, The Princeton Review set and its close competitor, the Kaplan MCAT Complete 7-Book Subject Review, dominate the MCAT prep book market.
 There are not many competitors.
 Your classmates are probably using either the Princeton Review set, the Kaplan set, or both.

 The Princeton Review set is well-organized, covers the vast majority of exam content in sufficient detail, and presents information with an easy-to-understand narrative.
 You are likely to find it helpful.
 Consider reading each book in the set cover-to-cover and be prepared to double back and review topics in which you lack confidence.
 The path to a 528 involves reviewing the vast majority of content repeatedly until it is mastered.
 As you take practice tests, carefully evaluate the questions you felt unsure about or answered incorrectly and use the prep books as tools for reviewing relevant concepts.